NaughtFound/kaizo/plugins/kaizo_hf/README.md

-# HF Plugin for Kaizo
+# Hugging Face Plugin for Kaizo

 ## Installation

 The plugin is an **optional dependency** for Kaizo.
-You can install it in one of the following ways:
+You can install it in the following ways:

-### 1. Install Kaizo with the HF plugin

 ```bash
 pip install "kaizo[hf]"